DhammaCharts/dhammas/content/Quantitative Dhamma/A Simple Set.md

 $$item_{1}, item_{2}, item_{3}, ...  \in set_\mu$$
 and then can be represented by a graph:

-We can build a simple hierarchial (H) reationship between the set and its items:
+We can build a simple hierarchical (H) relationship between the set and its items:

 $$ \begin{cases} set_\mu \to item_{1} \\ set_\mu \to item_{2} \\ set_\mu \to item_{3}  \\ ...\end{cases}$$
 $$\text{or}$$